 Parishes are mostly the outcome of ancient religious traditions and disputes between neighboring areas, rather than any economic or regional development concern (Santos, 1995).
 Those that hold a religious denomination, specifically, tend to be more traditional and associated with their own patron saint and local church, around which social and civic life revolves.
 We argue that such features make citizens more competitive for resources, especially when competing with neighbors whose local identities can be similarly activated, and thus that the number of jurisdictions with a religious denomination is a possible, potent proxy for fiscal competition.
-This use of an historical factor to identify an underlying, persistent culture is not dissimilar from the work of Fritsch and Wyrwich (2017), who use historical levels of self-employment, representing a culture of entrepreneurship, as a successful instrument for startup activity.
+This use of an historical factor to identify an underlying, persistent culture is in line with the work of Fritsch and Wyrwich (2017), who use historical levels of self-employment, representing a culture of entrepreneurship, as a successful instrument for startup activity.Comparisons can also be drawn between our second instrument and that of de Vaan et al. (2019), who use social capital (measured as civic engagement) as a gauge for conformity in values and ideas.

-Indeed, in Table 1 we find that, using a simple OLS for a panel of 4034 of the $4037^{18}$ mainland parishes from 2003 to 2012, religious denominations do explain received transfers positively and significantly.
+Indeed, in Table 1 we find that, using a simple OLS for a panel of 4034 of the $4037^{24}$ mainland parishes from 2003 to 2012, religious denominations do explain received transfers positively and significantly.

 It is noteworthy that a religious denomination does not seem to imply that a parish has existed for a long time.
 We investigate this issue using a dataset that details which already existed in 1900, for which data is available for 3973 out of all 4037 parishes, encompassing 613 of the 628 religiously denominated ones.
-We find that 3047 out of the 3589 ancient ones do not display a religious denomination, while 71 of the 384 younger ones do.
-The correlation between religious naming and existing in 1900 is -0.0277 - the effect that these denominations capture does not seem to be long-running existence, but some inherent social cohesion that cannot be built by time alone.
+We find that 3047 out of the 3589 ancient ones do not display a religious denomination, while 71 of